Buddhism notes for UPSC

 It imposes a restriction on the food, dress and sexual behavior of the monks.

-Buddhism made an important impact on society by keeping its doors open to women and Shudras.
+Buddhism kept its doors open to women and Shudras.

-With its emphasis on non-violence and the sanctity of animal life, Buddhism boosted the cattle wealth of the country.
+Buddhism kept the focus on non-violence and the sanctity of animal life.
+This raised the prosperity of the country’s cattle.

 The earliest Buddhist text Suttanipata declares the cattle to be food givers, beauty and happiness, and thus pleads for their protection.